jaateixeira/osbbs/README.md

 - **osbbs** also produces a configuration file osbbs.config.tex file that is included in the final osbbs.(main-file).tex output file.
 That configuration file can be changed according to your needs - after all, you might be resubmitting the document somewhere else.

 # What OSBBS does?

+It will interactively ask:

+* Do you want all your text to be formatted with double space between lines (except the references?).
+* Do you want all footnotes at the end of the document as endnotes, after refrences in a separate section?
+* Do you want all figures at the end of the document, after the references in a separate section?
+* Do you want all figures in a separate document that includes only your figures?
+* Do you want all figures in a zip file that includes all your figures?
+* Do you want all tables at the end of the document, after the references in a separate section?
+* Do you want all tables in a zip file that includes all your tables in pdf format?
+* Do you want to remove all headers, footers and page numbers (it helps for converting to the MS Word format)?
+* Do you want to convert to the proprietary, expensive and non-interoperable?
+Microsoft Word format?
+* To convert to MS Word, do you want to use (1):
+** Pandoc?
+** Mathpix?
+** An online "free" converter and hope for the best?
+** Import the pdf directly on MS Word and hope for the best?

+**osbbs**  then creates a new version of you LaTex main file with the  osbbs prefix (e.g., osbbs.main.tex) according your answers.
+**osbbs**  will attempt convert to MS Word using Pandoc (free), MathPix (paid)  directly, or offer tips on how to deal with other ways of converting PDF documents created with LaTex to the proprietary, expensive and non-interoperable?
+Microsoft Word format?

 # How OSBBS works?